HomeSmartMesh/website-hugo/content/docs/networks/ultrawideband.md

 ## nRF52832 Firmware
 * Production Firmware : available as precompiled binary `DWM1001_PANS_R2.0.hex` in order to recover the Module for production grade certified applications
 * PANS library : All the main functions performed by the module (TWR, RTLS, Bluetooth, 802.15.4) are provided as a library on top of which a user nRF52832 application can be built.
+* PANS library API : described in `DWM1001-Firmware-User-Guide.pdf` and `DWM1001-API-Guide.pdf`
 * Open Source Firmware : multiple examples are provided to kick start development

 ### From the Product Page

 {{<icon_button href="https://www.decawave.com/product/dwm1001-development-board/" text="Product Page software development kit" icon="new">}}

 * simple example on how to use the `PANS` library.
-Overview in `DWM1001-Firmware-User-Guide.pdf` and details in `DWM1001-API-Guide.pdf`
 * available `.emProject` project files for [Segger Studio](https://www.segger.com/products/development-tools/embedded-studio/)
 * based on `Nordik SDK` version `12.1.0`
 * Used `GNU Tools ARM Embedded` version `5.4 2016q3`